-Once home to the fearsome Spanish Armada and the equally terrifying Inquisition, Spain is now better known as a top travel destination in Western Europe.
-With hot spots like Barcelona and Ibiza, tourists flock to Spain year-round. to experience the wonderful culture.
+Once home to the fearsome Spanish Armada and the equally terrifying Inquisition, Spain is now better known as a top travel destination in Europe.
+With hot spots like Barcelona and Ibiza, tourists flock to Spain year-round to experience the wonderful culture.

 However, Spain isn’t all about rooftop parties and delicious tapas.
 In fact, the country has quite a few dog breeds unique to the region.
 Many of which, can trace their heritage more than 5,000 years to breeds in Ancient Egypt.
-In fact, many are breeds you’ve never heard of!
+Many are breeds that you’ve never heard of!

 RECOMMENDED: 21 Iconic Asian Dog Breeds